Quantifying Interstellar Extinction at High Galactic Latitudes: Degeneracy Analysis

 If we have a reliable constraint on the surface gravity across the dataset we can make the cut more specific to allow for brighter absolute magnitudes.
 However, the discussed cut in the Gaia $G$ absolute magnitude should mitigate against finding post-main sequence and fully convective stars.
-We note that when running the nested sampling procedure, an important flag will be to see if a significant proportion of the posterior mass for the effective temperature and log surface gravity is near the boundaries of the cuts described in this section.
+When running the nested sampling procedure, an important flag will be raised if a significant proportion of the posterior mass for the effective temperature and log surface gravity is near the boundaries of the cuts described in this section.